svanoort/pyresttest/extensions.md

 It shows an extension for all extensible functions.

-# What Doe An Extension Need To Work?
+# What Does An Extension Need To Work?

 1. Function(s) to run
 2. Registry Entries: these are special ALLCAPS variables binding extension names